wsgavin/osxinit/README.md

-# OS X Initialization
+# OS X Setup

 These are a set of scripts I've created to setup my OS X box.
 I've learned quite a bit from other folks dotfiles and install scripts and do my best to provide acknowledgments.

-The one major difference I feel I've done is to setup install scripts per program/tool to modularize the install process.
-Also, I did not copy verbatum.
-Not particularly interested in copying someone exactly, just to be inspired by them.
+Essentially Mathias Bynens has been the major contributor.
+His dotfile can be found here https://github.com/mathiasbynens/dotfiles.

+There's an order to the scripts.

+1. `check.sh`
+2. `initialize.sh`
+3. `setup.sh`
+4. `osx.sh`

+Each script has it's purpose.

+## `check.sh`

+`check.sh` essentially validates that you have some prerequisits before you start.
+Specifically we are looking for `git` and an Internet connection.
+The script will instruct you through these easy installs if you do not have them already.
+Otherwise the script will let you know all is good.

+## `initialize.sh`

+`initialize.sh` will start the base install of tools and applications.
+Essentially this is homebrew doing the major lifting.
+At this time there is onlyl one tool I cannot install via homebrew, `gvm`.

+## `setup.sh`

+`setup.sh` is a combination of environmental setups (e.g. copying dotfiles in the home directory) as well as some additional installations.
+At some point I may be able to combine `initialize.sh` and `setup.sh` in one script but I've kept them separate for now.

+## `osx.sh`

+`osx.sh` sets up some OS X specifics (e.g. Terminal defaults, Dock adjustments) that I prefer.

 ## Requirements